-- 3. GASB Statement No. 92 Omnibus 2020.
-Issued in January 2020, this statement enhances comparability in accounting and financial reporting and improves the consistency of authoritative literature by addressing practice issues that have been identified during implementation and application of certain GASB Statements.
-This statement will be effective beginning fiscal year 2022 as postponed by GASB Statement No. 95 Postponement of the Effective Dates of Certain Authoritative Guidance.
-CRA/LA-DLA has not completed the process of evaluating the impact of GASB Statement No. 92 on its financial statements. - 4.
-GASB Statement No. 93 Replacement of Interbank Offered Rates.
-Issued in March 2020, this statement addresses accounting and financial reporting implications that result from the replacement of an interbank offered rate (IBOR).
-This statement will be effective beginning fiscal year 2022 as postponed by GASB Statement No. 95 Postponement of the Effective Dates of Certain Authoritative Guidance.
-CRA/LA-DLA has not completed the process of evaluating the impact of GASB Statement No. 93 on its financial statements. - 5.
-GASB Statement No. 94 Public-Private and Public-Public Partnerships and Availability Payment Arrangements.
+- GASB Statement No. 91 Conduit Debt Obligations.
+Issued in May 2019, this statement provides a single method of reporting conduit debt obligations by issuers and eliminates diversity in practice associated with (1) commitments extended by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures.
+This statement will be effective beginning fiscal year 2023 as postponed by GASB Statement No. 95 Postponement of the Effective Dates of Certain Authoritative Guidance.
+CRA/LA-DLA has not completed the process of evaluating the impact of GASB Statement No. 91 on its financial statements. - GASB Statement No. 94 Public-Private and Public-Public Partnerships and Availability Payment Arrangements.
 Issued in March 2020, this statement provides guidance for accounting and financial reporting for availability payment arrangements.
 This statement will be effective beginning fiscal year 2023.
-CRA/LA-DLA has not completed the process of evaluating the impact of GASB Statement No. 93 on its financial statements. - 6.
+CRA/LA-DLA has not completed the process of evaluating the impact of GASB Statement No. 94 on its financial statements. - 3.
 GASB Statement No. 96 Subscription-Based Information Technology Arrangements.
 Issued in May 2020, this statement requires a government to disclose descriptive information about its subscription-based information technology arrangements other than short-term arrangements, such as the amount of the subscription asset, accumulated amortization, other payments not included in the measurement of a subscription liability, principal and interest requirements for the subscription liability and other essential information.
 This statement will be effective beginning fiscal year 2023.
-CRA/LA-DLA has not completed the process of evaluating the impact of GASB Statement No. 93 on its financial statements. - 7.
-GASB Statement No. 97 Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32.
-Issued in June 2020, this statement modified some of the component unit criteria and contained guidance for the classification and reporting of 457 plans.
-The provisions of GASB Statement No. 97 as they relate to the defined contribution plan exceptions are effective immediately.
-The provisions of GASB Statement No. 97 as they relate to 457 plans are effective for the fiscal year 2022.
-CRA/LA-DLA has not completed the process of evaluating the impact of GASB Statement No. 97 on its financial statements.
+CRA/LA-DLA has not completed the process of evaluating the impact of GASB Statement No. 96 on its financial statements.